Skip to content Skip to footer navigation

 Need to know

-• COVID-19 can survive on your smartphone, like any other surface
+• Germs can survive on your smartphone, like any other surface.

-Phone manufacturers have discouraged most forms of cleaning in the past, but they've changed their tune due to the global pandemic.
-Our tips can show you how to safely, and effectively, clean your smartphone.
+Phone manufacturers have discouraged most forms of cleaning in the past, but they changed their tune during the COVD-19 pandemic.
+Our tips can show you how to safely and effectively clean your smartphone.

 How to keep your screen safe

 Your phone screen has a protective coating that stops the glass from wearing down during day-to-day use.
-Certain cleaning products, such as bleach or cleaning products with the wrong proportion of alcohol, can strip this coating away and damage your phone.
+Certain cleaning products, such as bleach or those with the wrong proportion of alcohol, can strip this coating away and damage your phone.
 That's why it's important to follow these guidelines.

 How often should you clean your phone?